 And I ask myself these questions:

 - What were they in love with/obsessed with?
 Think cartoon characters, favorite toys, Disney characters, etc.

 - What new skill did they learn?
-Reading, riding their bikes, learning how to swim, etc.
+Reading, riding their bikes, learning how to swim, learning to surf, etc.

 - What family vacations did we take?
 Did we go on a cruise, Disney trip, first airplane ride, etc.?